What the UK Ticket Resale Ban Means for Touring Artists

 The “venue box office only” option works for ultra-small venues under 200 capacity, but you need a clear policy.
 Something like: “Can’t make the show?”
 Contact us 48 hours before and we’ll release your ticket back to the box office.”
 This requires manual admin, which anyone who’s done this will tell you can be a hassle, but it’s workable at small scale.

-My recommendations after watching how this plays out with clients: for 100-300 capacity shows, Dice or a Twickets partnership makes the most sense.
-For 300-1,000 capacity, independent options, Gigantic or Ticketmaster, depending on venue relationships.
+After watching this play out with clients, here’s what works: 100-300 capacity?
+Dice or Twickets partnership.
+300-1,000 capacity?
+Gigantic or Ticketmaster, depending on venue relationships.
+Independent options exist but verify their resale process first.
 For all capacity levels: clear fan communication about your resale policy before tickets go on sale.
 Put it on the ticket listing, mention it in your pre-sale email, and answer it in your FAQ’s.
 Don’t make fans hunt for the information.

 Note: I have no direct affiliate relationship with any of the platforms discussed here.
 The recommendations I have suggested come from where the industry is right now.
 And, watching what actually works for independent artists managing their own tours.